meonkeys/shb/pelican/website/content/pages/home.md

 This is the home for a most excellent book about self-hosting.
-Read on to realize data sovereignty for you and your beloved users.

 ### Welcome!

-_Steadfast Self-Hosting_ is an authentic and inspiring self-hosting tutorial by seasoned tech entrepreneur and self-proclaimed self-hosting expert [Adam Monsen](https://adammonsen.com).
+_Steadfast Self-Hosting_ is an authentic and inspiring self-hosting tutorial by seasoned tech entrepreneur and self-hosting expert [Adam Monsen](https://adammonsen.com).
 Benefit from Adam's decades of applied effort distilled into this quick and exciting initiation to data sovereignty.

 Save money, time, and sanity